by Jason Wasserman MD PhD FRCPC

 Your pathologist will carefully examine each lymph node for tumour cells.
 Lymph nodes that contain tumour cells are often called positive while those that do not contain any cancer cells are called negative.
 Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.

 A group of cancer cells inside of a lymph node is called a tumour deposit.
 If a tumour deposit is found, your pathologist will measure the deposit and the largest tumour deposit found will be described in your report.

-All lymph nodes are surrounded by a capsule.
+All lymph nodes are surrounded by a thin layer of tissue called a capsule.
 Extranodal extension (ENE) means that tumour cells have broken through the capsule and spread into the tissue that surrounds the lymph node.

 The pathologic stage for follicular thyroid carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and a worse prognosis.

 Follicular thyroid carcinoma is given a tumour stage between 1 and 4 based on the size of the tumour and the presence of tumour cells outside of the thyroid (see Extrathyroidal extension above).

 Follicular thyroid carcinoma is given a nodal stage of 0 or 1 based on the presence or absence of tumour cells in a lymph node and the location of the involved lymph nodes.